-- Chance – Creativity can often stem simply from some unplanned circumstance.
-For example it is said that 3M’s scotchgard product was developed after an employee spilled some chemicals on her running shoes and noticed that the area affected by the spill kept cleaner longer than the rest of her shoe.
+- Chance – Creativity can often stem simply from some unplanned circumstances.
+For example, it is said that 3M’s Scotchgard product was developed after an employee spilled some chemicals on her running shoes and noticed that the area affected by the spill kept cleaner longer than the rest of her shoe.

 - Competitors – Actively seeking intelligence on your competitors can alert you to new developments, which in turn can lead to new ideas on how best to compete.

 YOU SHOULD ALSO CREATE AN ENVIRONMENT OPEN FOR CREATIVITY

 When managing creativity you should also allow your team to set aside time for being creative – for example, at Google staff are encouraged to set aside 20% of their time to work on projects unrelated to their main job.